 - You Dislike Banking In-Branch.
-Neither Wealthfront nor Chime have physical bank branches or public offices.
+Neither Wealthfront nor Chime has physical bank branches or public offices.
 That’s how their users like it, albeit with wide-ranging debit card acceptance at millions of merchants worldwide.
 In either case, the closest you’ll need to come to setting foot in a bank branch is your go-to ATM vestibule — assuming it’s in-network, of course.

 - You Need an Extra Nudge to Save.
 Chime offers two ways to automatically save: a round-up-the-change feature and an automatic paycheck savings feature.
 Wealthfront automates cash-to-investing transfers with Autopilot, a smart feature that lets you specify a maximum Cash Account balance and automatically invest the rest.
 Use any (or all) to maximize what you put away.

 - You Love Getting Paid Early.
 Both Wealthfront and Chime offer early direct deposit up to two days in advance for account holders whose employers qualify.
 This is excellent news for those with tight cash flows — folks for whom every day counts in the race to make it to payday and avoid predatory lending products such as high-interest cash advances or payday loans.

 - You’re Tired of Bank Fees.
-Neither Wealthfront nor Chime charge excessive fees.
+Neither Wealthfront nor Chime charges excessive fees.
 Indeed, on the deposit account side, neither levies monthly maintenance fees, making for a totally fee-free banking experience under normal circumstances.